GFW-knocker/Segaro_Dream/Server_App/README.md

 # DoH server
 - nothing.
+- any cloudflare ip can be used with cloudflare-dns.com DOH
-- just a python script to setup nginx for DoH (if admin cant do it manually)
+- or a python script to setup nginx for DoH (if admin cant do it manually)